 Of course, that first pot of coffee was nothing fancy like a cappuccino or latte.
 It was a working man's cup of joe that my Dad loved...and I loved making it for him.

-That love for cooking has never left me and over the years I have stayed current with new cooking trends as they have come up.
-Throughout my life I have sought to learn more and to try new cooking and baking techniques.
-My cooking journey has led me to take classes whenever I could.
+My passion for cooking has not diminished and over the years I have strived to stay current with new cooking trends as they have come up.
+My cooking and baking curiosity has led me to take classes whenever I could.

 So, Let's Cook! ~Jan